Paige Sandhu: Career

 Sandhu made her debut in television appearances in the BBC soap opera Doctors and the ITV drama series Endeavour.

 In September 2020, it was announced that Sandhu had been cast in the ITV soap opera Emmerdale as Meena Jutla, the sister of established character Manpreet Sharma (Rebecca Sarker).
 In June 2021, it was confirmed that Meena would become a serial killer on the soap.
 Sandhu received critical acclaim for her performances as Meena, and in 2021, she won the award for Best Villain at the Inside Soap Awards, and was nominated for Best Newcomer.
 In 2022, she was nominated for an award in the Soap Actor category at the TRIC Awards.
 Sandhu has confirmed that after the conclusion of Meena's serial killer arc, she will be leaving the soap.
 Her final scenes aired on 18 April 2022 when her character was sentenced to life in prison.
 In 2023, Sandhu was announced to be starring in the film Lioness.
 She was set to portray Princess Sophia, who was one of the key leaders of the suffragette movement in the UK.
-However, it was not took to production.
+However, it was not taken to production.